dbg3220/inTune/README.md

 # E-Store: InTune: A instrument E-Commerce Store
-# Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

-An online E-store system built in Java 8=>11 and ___ _replace with other platform requirements_ ___
+An online E-store system built in Java 8=>11 and the Angular CLI

 ## Team